Location Turf St, Burnley BB11 3BP

 • Reagentless

 Many water companies want to measure free chlorine residuals without the need for chemical buffers traditionally associated with such measurements.
 Acetate and phosphate buffers are expensive and environmentally unfriendly.
-Buffer delivery systems are maintenance intensive and have fairly costly consumables and there are health and safety considerations in the handling of the acids and high disposal costs if the acid treated water is unable to be fed back into the water supply.
+Buffer delivery systems are maintenance intensive and have costly consumables, and there are health and safety considerations in the handling of the acids and high disposal costs if the acid treated water is unable to be fed back into the water supply.

-The HaloSense Free Chlorine Sensor measures all the HOCl and the majority of the OCl present (blue line on graph).
+Typical Probe Response to pHThe HaloSense Free Chlorine Sensor measures all the HOCl and the majority of the OCl present (blue line on graph).
 This results in a vastly reduced pH effect and means that most chlorine monitoring applications require no buffer and no pH compensation.

 Subscribe to receive technical and applications information in the following categories: